create3000/x_ite/docs/_posts/accessing-the-external-browser.md

 ### The HTML and X3D

 The scene defines different named nodes with the »DEF« attribute, which can be accessed later.
 Download [adrenaline.html](https://create3000.github.io/media/x_ite/external-browser/adrenaline.html){: download="adrenaline.html" } and [adrenaline.x3d](https://create3000.github.io/media/x_ite/external-browser/adrenaline.x3d){: download="adrenaline.x3d" }.

+## See Also

+* Another good example of using an external script is [Area Chart](/x_ite/laboratory/area-chart/).
+Here an entire scene is generated from data.